 - Articulate the role of religious, spiritual, existential, and cultural factors in ethical discussions in health care.

-- Recognize interventions to respect and advocate for the development of plans of care that accurately incorporates the patient or surrogate’s stated beliefs, values, culture, and preferences without inserting one’s own beliefs.
+- Gain understanding about interventions to respect and advocate for the development of plans of care that accurately incorporate the patient or surrogate’s stated beliefs, values, culture, and preferences without inserting one’s own beliefs.